Preston Landes: He Bought 40 Houses at Once… Without Even Seeing Them | DSH #1629

 to make it a long story short, I found

 emails just started coming in.
-Deals started coming in.
+Deals started coming in, deal flow was crazy.

 Right.
 And then I was like, okay, I want to get to a point where I'm not just buying nine houses at a time or six or eight or ten.